 The RAW format gives you more leeway during the digital processing of your pictures.
 Were you disappointed in your final photo or was the white balance incorrect?
 All you need to do is change the settings of your photo processing software (Camera raw, Affinity photo, Gimp or Lightroom) to let you apply a new balance.
 The same approach applies for readjusting exposure.

 You’re now well prepared to take perfect concert photos.
-And as you admire your favourite artist on a magnificent extra-large poster, you can finally enjoy the fruits of your labour.
+As you admire your favourite artist on a magnificent extra-large mounted poster, you can finally enjoy the fruits of your labour.

 Create my Mug